lensesio/kafka-topics-ui/docker/README.md

 `PROXY_SKIP_VERIFY=true` environment variable to instruct the proxy to not verify the backend TLS certificate.

 # Configuration options

 You can control most of Kafka Topics UI settings via environment variables:
 `MAX_BYTES` (default 50000), `RECORD_POLL_TIMEOUT` (default 2000),
 `DEBUG_LOGS_ENABLED` (default true).

+# Kafka REST Proxy Configuration

+For Kafka REST Proxy 3.2.x you should set `consumer.request.timeout.ms=30000`.
+Without this option, Kafka REST Proxy will fail to return messages for large topics.
+Although the default value is `1000`, a bug in the Kafka REST code prevents you from manually setting (depending on some other consumer options) a value lower than `30000`.